qasimshk/Identity-Server-4-Ocelot-API-Gateway-and-MicroServices/Readme.txt

---Description
+# Description

-Authenticating micro services using Identity server 4 and merging all the URLs of all both APIs in one API gateway using Ocelot, an open course API gateway library.
+Authenticating micro services using Identity server 4 and merging all the URLs of both APIs in one API gateway using Ocelot, an open source API gateway.
 Please find the below mentioned URL to access the APIs

 Customer API
 https://localhost:44324/customer-api/customer/all